• Skip to main content

 Day 2:

 It now needs to be fed.
-Remove half of the starter, leaving about 100 grams.
+Remove half of the starter, leaving about 50 grams.

-Add in 100 grams of your flour choice.
-Can be all-purpose or bread flour.
+Add in 50 grams of flour.

-Pour in 100 grams of filter water.
+Pour in 50 grams of filter water.

 Mix, cover and set aside agin for another 24 hours.